Outburn-IL/fume-deployments/helm/fume/README.md

 1. Receive Docker Hub API token from Outburn via secure channel
 2. Create the `dockerhub-secret` as shown in the setup section
 3. Ensure the secret name matches the `image.pullSecret` value
+4. Avoid using the `latest` tag; pin a specific version or digest

 ### Enable/Disable Frontend